GeraldJansen/hamster-lite/README.rst

 Current (late 2019) dependencies for
 `Hamster <https://github.com/projecthamster/hamster/blob/master/README.md>`__
-should work, keeping in mind that the dbus and gconf dependencies are no longer needed.
+should work, keeping in mind that the dbus and gconf or gsettings/dconf dependencies are not needed.

 Trying the development version
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~